David Zollo

-David Zollo is an American singer, songwriter, author, and recording artist, playing piano and organ on his own albums and for other artists.
+David Zollo is an American singer, songwriter, author and recording artist who plays piano and organ on his own albums and for other artists.

 Biography

 Early years

 Iowa native Zollo learned piano at age 4.
 His grandfather E. Payson Re was a New York jazz pianist.
 Zollo's music tastes were influenced by his father's extensive collection of vintage American music, and while in his teens he sang rhythm and blues songs for family and friends.

 High and Lonesome

 In 1992, Zollo founded the Iowa City pub rock band High and Lonesome (named for a Jimmy Reed song).
 Members included Zollo, Ruari Fennessy (guitar), Dustin Conner (bass), Darren Mattews (guitar), and Jim Viner (drums).
 High and Lonesome released three albums on Zollo's Trailer record label: Alackaday, Livefromgabes, and For Sale or Rent, all produced by Zollo and Bo Ramsey.

 Though they occasionally play reunion shows, the band dissolved while Zollo recovered from throat surgery.
 Zollo then formed the band Dave Zollo and the Body Electric.

 In 1996, Zollo moved to Nashville, joining Todd Snider's Nervous Wrecks band.
 When Snider downsized his band in 1997, Zollo returned to Iowa City.